Glossary of Qubes Terminology

 Rather, they are intended for customizing or configuring software that has already been installed on the TemplateVM on which the DVM Template is based (see DispVM Customization).

-This software is then intended to be run (in its customized stated) in DispVMs that are based on the DVM Template.
+This software is then intended to be run (in its customized state) in DispVMs that are based on the DVM Template.

 Paravirtualization.
 An efficient and lightweight virtualization technique originally introduced by the Xen Project and later adopted by other virtualization platforms.
 Unlike HVMs, paravirtualized VMs do not require virtualization extensions from the host CPU.
 However, paravirtualized VMs require a PV-enabled kernel and PV drivers, so the guests are aware of the hypervisor and can run efficiently without emulation or virtual emulated hardware.